-Applicants are asked to determine a proposed route to deliver, through the Prebuild Infrastructure, the set of cables from landfall at the Sea Girt NGTC to the Larrabee Collector Station.
-The Prebuild Infrastructure will be used to accommodate a total of four circuits.
-The Board solicits alternative route scenarios so long as the proposed route is capable of accommodating four total circuits.
+Applicants are asked to provide proposed route(s) to deliver, through the Prebuild Infrastructure, the set of cables from landfall at the Sea Girt NGTC to the Point of Demarcation.
+The Prebuild Infrastructure will be used to accommodate a total of four Circuits.
+Applicants can, and are expected to, provide alternative routes so long as the proposed routes are capable of accommodating four (4) Circuits in total.